mikaelmattsson/mikaelmattsson.github.io/_posts/2015-04-12-clean-my-mac.md

 {% endhighlight %}

 ## Wrapping Up
 I usually don't run all these commands separately.
-Instead, I've created a Bash script that cleans all this shit up for me.
+Instead, I've created a Bash script that cleans up everything at the same time.
 If you're interested, you can [check it out on GitHub](https://github.com/vinkla/dotfiles/blob/master/bin/cleanup).

 If you know of any other junk that is saved in the OS X system.
 Don't hesitate to add it to the comment section.
 If it is good then I'll add it to the article.